 Purchasing or updating an automation system is a significant investment for any laboratory.
 Every lab is different and must be assessed individually.
 Managers must take into account the current needs of the laboratory but must also future-proof any system so that it meets the long term needs of the department.
 Before starting the process, it is important to identify the opportunities for improvement and gain acceptance from all stakeholders.
 The single piece of advice repeated most often during the research of this buying guide, was to visit other laboratories and speak to other managers who have gone through the implementation process.
 Read case studies and learn from the experience of others.
 Proper preparation and planning should leave you with an automated solution designed uniquely to fit the needs of your laboratory for many years to come.

-"We appreciate the flexibility and low cost per test, the applications support, maintenance and services."
+"We use the Advia 1800 connected via SMS with Centaur.
+We appreciate the flexibility and low cost per test, the applications support, maintenance and services."